mlanin/laravel-api-exceptions/README.md

 ### FormRequest

 To use FormRequest extend all your Request classes with `\Lanin\Laravel\ApiExceptions\Support\Request`.
 It will automatically support validation errors and pass them to the output.

 It also has a very handy helper method `validatedOnly()` that returns from request only those items that are registered in rules method.

-### RuntimeExceptionsHandler

-Also you can catch all system exceptions using `\Lanin\Laravel\ApiExceptions\Support\RuntimeExceptionsHandler`.
-Just import it to your `Http\Kernel` $middleware array, and that's it.

 ## Contributing